How To Start, Grow, and Earn Money From a Travel Blog

 Now let's make Pinterest work for your blog!
-If even part of your audience is female (a majority of Pinterest users are female), you want to be utilizing the power of Pinterest.
+As a blogger, you want to be utilizing the power of Pinterest.

 First, you'll want to create a board specifically for your blog posts and have it be the first board on your profile.
 Next, the rest of your boards MUST be related to your niche.
 Make any personal boards secret (if you're a travel blogger, you don't need a paleo recipes board unless that is actually relevant to your blog).

-Here is the "pinnable" image for this post:
+Here is one of the "pinnable" images for this post: